Enslaved (1991-present) is a Black Metal band from Haugesund, Norway.

 In Times arrived in 2015.

-Footnote: I (author) met with the band personally in their tour bus on Jan.
-13, 2007, the same day I met (and interviewed) Dark Funeral.
-I have made some slight error corrections in this biography since, after their review of it.
+Footnote: Diskery founder and author met with the band personally in their tour bus on Jan.
+13, 2007, the same day he met (and interviewed) Dark Funeral.
+Enslaved subsequently personally reviewed this article.

 See Less ⏫